 The verdict: I think it’s a fun thing to try, but it definitely won’t be replacing my usual DIYs.

 Where to get it: The KINGDOMCARES Face Mask Machine Face Maker is currently available on Amazon for $55 here, and it also comes with a DIY juicer and 16 collagen tablets (16 masks).
-You can also buy the collagen tablets separately here (32 tablets for $26).
+You can also buy the collagen tablets separately if you prefer.
 Think about it, if you make one sheet mask every week for a year, it would cost you just $1.50 for each customized mask, excluding the ingredients of course, which would probably cost less than $1 per mask.

 Ingredients For Our DIY Face Masks: